starcitizen-lug/knowledge-base/README.md

 # Information and How-To's

-[-> See the wiki by clicking HERE <-](https://github.com/starcitizen-lug/information-howtos/wiki) for information about installing and running Star Citizen on Linux, tips, tricks, and how-to's.
+For information about installing and running Star Citizen on Linux, tips, tricks, and how-to's, [-> See the wiki by clicking HERE <-](https://github.com/starcitizen-lug/information-howtos/wiki)

 ## Contributing